 Almost all are only at the trial stage.
 They're also being used for energy trading and supply chain management - similar closed group bidding and sales functions."

-Unfortunately, even blockchain suffers from the same overhype that plagued cryptocurrencies, and many use cases for the technology are in reality just overcomplicated solutions to a business problem, or a solution to a problem that doesn't exist in the first place.
+Unfortunately, even blockchain suffers from the same overhype that plagued cryptocurrencies, and many uses for the technology are in reality just over-complicated solutions to a business problem, or a solution to a problem that doesn't exist in the first place.
 It's therefore hugely important to consider whether your problem or opportunity really does have blockchain affinity.

 "85% of the 'so-called' blockchain projects don't actually need a blockchain," Gartner's Chesini explains.
 "When you go through the route of pure distributed ledger technology, whatever you do with blockchain you're likely better off solving the problem with other technologies."